What to do

 Getting started

-In this Assessment Activity, you will express your creativity by using three elements to create original choreography for a section of an item of Te Ao Haka.
+In this Assessment Activity, you will create an original section of choreography of a Te Ao Haka item, using a range of elements that reflect the kaupapa, and convey the intended effect.
 Examples of elements include:

 • dynamics